Alexandria Soccer Kickoff (ASK)

 f.
 Only eligible players may be on the field during the penalty kicks from the mark

 A. A team shall be allowed a fifteen (15) minute grace period after the scheduled kickoff time before the match is considered a “no show” and that team forfeits it’s game.
 A minimum of number of players is required to start the game and avoid a forfeit:

 - Six (6) players constitutes a team at the 9U and 10U age group

 - Seven (7) players constitutes a team at the 11U and 12U age group

 - Eight (8) players constitutes a team at the 13U and older age groups

 - The ASK site coordinator must get final approval from the ASK Director or a representative at the Command Center before marking a team as forfeiting due to tardiness.
 Exceptions to this rule are at the discretion of the ASK Director.

-B. Failure to produce either duly authorized Player Registration Cards or an official ASK Team Roster or similar league team roster to the appropriate Field Marshal or Tournament Official thirty (30) minutes prior to the first scheduled game time is grounds for a forfeit.
+B. Failure to produce either duly authorized Player Registration Cards or an official ASK Team Roster upon request by a tournament official is grounds for a forfeit.

 C. Forfeited games will result in a 3-0 scoreline.